 Getting five years of grazing experience under my belt, with the positive references and connections I got out of it, gave me credibility in the world of grass-based agriculture.
 I got the steepest part of my learning curve out of the way.
 I have done pretty well with not making the same mistakes twice.
 My confidence in my cattle management skills has grown enough for me to take on different ages and classes under different production plans.
 As my next article will cover, custom grazing didn’t lead to abundant profit for me.
 However, it kept me afloat financially through all of my beginner mistakes and startup expenses.
 It got me to the point of being ready to take the next step in my beef business.

-Now that I’ve covered the reasons I got into custom grazing, my article next month will explain why I got out of it.
+Now that I’ve covered the reasons I got into custom grazing, my next article explains why I got out of it.
 For more help in deciding whether or not custom grazing will work for you, please check out my past article “Digging into the Business of Custom Grazing.”

 Hey!
 A Big Thanks to the On Pasture readers providing financial support.
 You make On Pasture happen every week!
 To be sustainable, we need community-wide support.
 If it’s an option for you, consider becoming an “Ongoing Supporter” at just $5/month.
 Being able to show that kind of support is especially helpful when we’re approaching outside funders.